 Do I Have To Drive in Iceland?

 Iceland is a country where you can get away with not driving, but only if you book tours.
-However, the itinerary we provide in this article is written as a self-driving road trip.
+However, the 5 days in Iceland itinerary we provide in this article is written as a self-driving road trip.
 To follow our plan exactly, you will need to rent a vehicle, drive yourself from place to place, and stay in a different hotel each night.

 If you are nervous about driving in Iceland, don’t be!
-As long as you take usual driving precautions, account for weather, and drive safely, you will be fine.
-The roads in Iceland are well-maintained and easy to navigate.
+As long as you take usual driving precautions, account for the weather, and drive safely, you will be fine.
+The roads are well-maintained and easy to navigate so you should have no problem completing your 5-day self-drive itinerary for Iceland.

 Day 1: South Coast Hidden Gems

-After landing at the Keflavík International Airport and renting your vehicle, it is time to hit the road!
+After landing at the Keflavík International Airport and renting your vehicle, it is time to start your Iceland road trip in 5 days!
 The first day of your trip will consist of seeing some of the hidden gems along the South Coast of the island.

 Total Driving Time for Day 1: Approximately 6 hours